SkylineCommunications/dataminer-docs/connector-help/connector_help/ASC_Signal_APC400.md

 # ASC Signal APC400

-With this driver, you can retrieve status information from and send control commands to an **APC400 Antenna Control Unit**.
+With this connector, you can retrieve status information from and send control commands to an **APC400 Antenna Control Unit**.

 This unit provides maintenance functionality and, if available, the ability to track small- and medium-sized station antennas.